irean/SISToolbox/DirectoryExtensions/README.md

 ## Directory Extension Functions

-The main purpose is to create data extensions that are disoverable and filerabel through out the tenant.
+The main purpose is to create data extensions that are disoverable and filterabel through out the tenant.
 There are however a few limitations like 100 extensions and problem to find extensions from applications that were accidently deleted.

 More information can be found here https://learn.microsoft.com/en-us/graph/extensibility-overview?tabs=http